aerostack2/aerostack2.github.io/_sources/_02_examples/crazyflie/project_crazyflie/index.rst.txt

 .. code-block:: bash

     ./launch_as2.bash -e raw_odometry -t

-Before launching the components with **mocap**, it is also necessary to set the file ``real_config/mocap.yaml``.
-This file will be used by the state estimator mocap plugin to get the ground truth pose coming from our motion capture system into the Aerostack2 common interface localization :ref:`topics <ros2_common_interfaces_state_estimator_topics>`.

 In order to launch the components for a **single drone** with **mocap**, do: